BMT West End Line

 The BMT West End Line is a line of the New York City Subway, serving the Brooklyn communities of Sunset Park, Borough Park, New Utrecht, Bensonhurst, Bath Beach and Coney Island.
 The D train operates local on the entire line at all times.
-Although there is a center express track and three express stations along the line, there is no regular express service.
+There is a center express track and three express stations along the line, but there is no regular express service.
+The center track is used during the morning rush hour by one southbound R train and two southbound W trains.

 The elevated line, originally mapped as the New Utrecht Avenue Line (though the common name prevailed after construction), replaced the surface West End Line.

 Extent and service

 The following services use part or all of the BMT West End Line:

 The line begins as a branch of the BMT Fourth Avenue Line south of the 36th Street station, and it extends through a cut described as the 38th Street cut to Ninth Avenue.
 Then it becomes an elevated structure over New Utrecht Avenue, before subsequently turning through private property near 79th Street into 86th Street.
 The line then continues over 86th Street to Stillwell Avenue and to the line's terminal at Coney Island.